darraghdog/rsna/README.md

 6. Train LSTM on image embeddings by sequencing the images per patient, series and study : `sh scripts/resnext101v12/run_3finalA_lstmdeltasum.sh` and `sh scripts/resnext101v13/run_3final_lstmdeltasum.sh`
 6. Train LSTM on image embeddings by sequencing the images per patient, series and study : `sh scripts/resnext101v12/run_3finalB_lstmdeltasum.sh` and  `sh scripts/resnext101v12/run_3final_lstmdeltasum.sh`.

 7. Bag the results of each of the LSTM runs and create submission using `eda/val_lstm_short.py`.
 Again, 3 folds 5 epochs, and then LSTM is bagged for the 12 epochs it runs.
-Here we simply average the results  of all the last file outputs.
+Here we simply average the results  of all the last LSTM file outputs.

-This is done by changing the `fnamels` variables to loop over all the LSTM outputs.
-We also need to point the path_data to the output of the last script.

 ### Results